Least cores in energy community games: The least core for games with admission fees

 \end{enumerate} \end{proof}

 The only relevant difference with the case of no admission fees (see Theorem~\ref{t:c=0eps-core}) lies in the upper bounds~\eqref{e:leastcore-ub} and \eqref{e:c>0-ub} since the latter involves the least core value $\eps^*_0$.
 Anyway, a looser bound can be achieved by removing $\eps^*_0$ from \eqref{e:c>0-ub} that, on the other hand, makes its computation affordable.
+The Example below shows that the bounds~\eqref{e:c>0-lbmono} and \eqref{e:c>0-ub} are tight.